DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   The legacy actions should be removed once ``MODIFY_FIELD`` alternative is implemented in drivers.

-* net/bnx2x: Starting from DPDK 23.07, the Marvell QLogic bnx2x driver will be removed.
-  This decision has been made to alleviate the burden of maintaining a discontinued product.

 * cryptodev: The function ``rte_cryptodev_cb_fn`` will be updated to have another parameter ``qp_id`` to return the queue pair ID which got error interrupt to the application,